Feeling Safe At School: School Safety, Learning, And Mental Health

 Monitor and address school safety concerns proactively

-Create accessible mental health support systems for students
+Create readily available mental health support systems for students

-Teachers and administrators can help students receive access to mental health resources like on-site counseling, peer support programs, and referrals to external services.
-Staff may also periodically stress the importance of mental health and self-care and check in regularly with students to ensure they know how to access support.
+Teachers and administrators can help students find mental health resources like on-site counseling, peer support programs, and referrals to external services.
+Staff may also periodically stress the importance of mental health and self-care.

 Students may experience mental and emotional challenges when navigating their social and academic responsibilities.
 If your child is struggling to cope, connecting them with a mental health professional can help them feel safe at school, as well as at home.
-Evidence-based treatments like cognitive-behavioral therapy (CBT) are well-supported for treating a wide range of adolescent mental health issues, including depression and anxiety.
+Evidence-based treatments like cognitive behavioral therapy (CBT) are well-supported for treating a wide range of adolescent mental health challenges, including depression and anxiety.

 Takeaway